-This is a very brief look into the process of a logo design I did for myself a few months back.
+This is a very brief look at the logo process of a design I did for myself a few months back.
 I had originally intended to use this as my personal brand, however after much deliberation on the subject, I decided to go in another direction.
 I shelved this idea and went on to develop Swivelarms as my identity.
 I still enjoy this logo and plan to print it on some t-shirts in the near future, but as a personal logo it just wasn’t going to hold up in the long run for a variety of reasons.

 Heading into this logo design, I had already spent roughly 3 months playing around with an image in my mind.
 So when I actually sat down to put pencil to paper, the thumbnail process was quick and straightforward.
 In the end, there was very little variation from the initial sketches to the final logo.
 The upside to spending more time refining an idea in my head before beginning the design was that it saved me a lot of time.
 A potential downside to this approach however, is that there is less experimentation during the thumbnail process.

 Thanks to prior planning, I began my preliminary sketches with a focused vision.
 Each thumbnail was a variation of the ‘all-seeing’ eye.
 This was an idea derived from my interpretation of ancient alien influence and was originally intended for some funny branding possibilities.
 Unfortunately, I was painfully aware of the contemporary pop-culture interpretation of this type of symbol.
 The trendiness of the the free-masons and buzzwords like “illuminati” were key reasons as to why I soured on this particular idea.
 There were more practical reasons of course, but conceptually I was turned off by the pedestrian perception of the ‘eye’.
 Moving on…

 I continued working on more thumbnails until I had nailed down a consistent look, which I then refined into a final sketch.
 After that, it was time to get it into Adobe Illustrator and break out the Pen Tool.